Thursday, November 14, 2024

 What am I going to do going forward?
 The same as before.
 I will make things, fix things, help people in front of me who need it, and try to leave the world a little better today than yesterday if I can.

 I can only control myself.
-I cannot reason with people who want to believe in lies, or whitewash history, or who don't have enough imagination or empathy to understand that there are needs beyond their own, or ways of life that are equally valid to what they have been taught to value.
+I cannot reason with people who want to believe in lies, or whitewash history, or who don't have enough imagination or empathy to understand that there are needs beyond their own, or ways of life that are as equally valid as what they have been taught to value.

 I will not let the greed and recklessness of others rob me of joy and appreciation of this one life I get to live.
 I am disgusted and disappointed in my country, but it is still my home, and I will try in my own small way to make it what I think it should be: A decent place where freedom is protected for everyone.